 Clermont Mercy in Batavia and Mercy Anderson are a 20 minute drive.
 Both offer emergency medical care.
 The village also has its own life squad.
 Cincinnati's hospital complex is 40 minutes average driving time.

 Quaint shops and restaurants line Front Street where independent merchants conduct their trade in a semi-rural atmosphere along Front Street overlooking the beautiful Ohio River.
 The Green Kayak and Front Street Cafe being two of the most outstanding.
-Skippers floating restaurant on Susanna Way is an enjoyable alternative to dine plus tie up your boat.
+Soon Bucks BBQ is now open offering some of the best BBQ in northern Ohio on Front Street, Skippers floating restaurant on Susanna Way is an enjoyable alternative to dine plus tie up your boat.
 Antique stores continue to be added to the village, with the newest being 310 Washington Hall, joining the charming River Village Antiques on Walnut Street (In the historic old church) and Lilly's Antiques On Front Street.
 Convenience goods stores are found just west of the Front Street area offering Dollar General, IGA Grocery and Hardware, Berry's Drug Store and more.
 Shopping has become a pleasant chore with the advent of the nearby big centers in adjoining Anderson Township and Eastgate Center.

-RiverStage Community Theatre offers several productions a year plus there is the Riverarts Festival (in October) plus Riverdays Cardboard Boat Regatta (in August) offer exciting visual and physical enjoyment to the scenic river front.
+RiverStage Community Theatre offers occasional productions plus New Richmond pulls out the stops for their annual 4th of July Parade and Fireworks, then catch the Riverdays Cardboard Boat Regatta (in August) with exciting visual and physical enjoyment to the scenic river front with a fireworks show at night.
 Marinas are in abundance on the Ohio River, with over 100 miles of unbroken water for sailing enthusiasts or advocates of power boating.
 Public golf courses are 15 minute drive.
 The high school in New Richmond has a summer recreational program which includes swimming in its indoor pool as well as tennis and other outdoor sports.
 Three bowling establishments are within a 20 minute drive.
 There are leagues for boys and girls of all ages which provide competition in baseball, basketball, football and soccer.